 Cooperative employers ACTION!
 Providing Employment Information for Inmates In order to match inmates with job offers from companies willing to employ released inmates, the Ministry of Justice promotes measures that allow companies to post job offers in particular correctional institutions through Hello Work.
-Further, Employment Support Information Center for Correction (commonly known as "CORRE-Work") was established in Tokyo and Osaka Regional Correction Headquarters, and commenced operations in November 2016.
+Further, Employment Support Information Center for Correction (commonly known as "CORRE-Work") was established in Sapporo, Sendai, Tokyo, Nagoya, Osaka, Hiroshima, Takamatsu and Fukuoka Regional Correction Headquarters.
 CORRE-Work collectively manages information on such things as place of return and acquired qualifications for inmates across the country, and provides companies willing to employ released inmates with information on institutions housing inmates who meet their needs.
-Ensuring a Place to Belong in the Community For inmates who can rely on relatives, arrangements are made so that they can receive support from their relatives after release.
-Meanwhile, for offenders whose repeated criminal behavior has estranged them from relatives, have become isolated with no one to support them, and have no place to return to, efforts are made to provide them with temporary housing, such as relief and rehabilitation facilities (see page 41).
-Also, for inmates who have difficulty in leading independent lives such as the elderly or disabled, improvements have been made to the systems in cooperation with correctional institutions/probation offices and local public authorities so that they can receive appropriate welfare services after their release.
+Toward Japan as "the Safest Country in the World" Ensuring a Place to Belong in the Community For inmates who can rely on relatives, arrangements are made so that they can receive support from their relatives after release.
+Meanwhile, for offenders whose repeated criminal behavior has estranged them from relatives, have become isolated with no one to support them, and have no place to return to, efforts are made to provide them with temporary housing, such as offender rehabilitation facilities (see page 41).
+Moreover, for inmates who have difficulty in leading independent lives such as the elderly or disabled, improvements have been made to the systems in cooperation with correctional institutions/probation offices and local public authorities so that they can receive appropriate welfare services after their release

-A room of a rehabilitation facility Strengthening Function of Rehabilitation Facilities and Securing a Variety of Housing To enhance treatment for inmates who have difficulty leading independent lives, such as the elderly, the disabled, or those dependent on drugs, the Ministry has striven since 2011 to secure a variety of places that can accept these inmates using housing managed by NPOs (self-support homes) in addition to stationing officials with professional qualifications in the fields of welfare and psychology fields and strengthening the ability of rehabilitation facilities to accept inmates.
+A room of an offender rehabilitation facility Strengthening Function of Offender Rehabilitation Facilities and Securing a Variety of Housing To enhance treatment for inmates who have difficulty leading independent lives, such as the elderly, the disabled, or those dependent on drugs, the Ministry has striven since 2011 to secure a variety of places that can accept these inmates using housing managed by NPOs (self-reliance support homes) in addition to stationing officials with professional qualifications in the fields of welfare and psychology fields and strengthening the ability of offender rehabilitation facilities to accept inmates.